Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 contracted with respect to additional tax credits that they had no idea could ever exist, resulting from an

 historic series of natural disasters they could not have foreseen would occur."
-CHD also asserted that the
+CHD also asserted that

-frustrate the governmental policy in issuing the 2007 tax credits.
+sought to frustrate the governmental policy in issuing the 2007 tax credits.

-CHD asserted that the Partnership Agreement is based upon specific tax credits allocated in 2004, section
+CHD asserted that the Partnership Agreement is based upon specific tax credits allocated in 2004,

-contradicted its own construction of the Partnership Agreement by previously offering to pay for all of the
+itself had contradicted its own construction of the Partnership Agreement by previously offering to pay

-2007 tax credits, (7) and MMA's interpretation of section 5.2 is unreasonable and results in a forfeiture.
+for all of the 2007 tax credits, (7) and MMA's interpretation of section 5.2 is unreasonable and results in

-a fact issue as to whether section 5.2 is merely surplusage.
-Finally, CHD sought to strike portions of the
+evidence raises a fact issue as to whether section 5.2 is merely surplusage.
+Finally, CHD sought to

-affidavit of Eric Bonney, MMA's vice-presidnet, asserting that he lacked personal knowledge of the
+strike portions of the affidavit of Eric Bonney, MMA's vice-presidnet, asserting that he lacked personal

-negotiations between CHD and MMA regarding the Partnership Agreement.
+knowledge of the negotiations between CHD and MMA regarding the Partnership Agreement.

-In support of its response, CHD attached the affidavit of Jeff Gannon, a person experienced in applying for
+In support of its response, CHD attached the affidavit of Jeff Gannon, a person experienced in applying

-low-income housing tax credits in Texas, who testified,
+for low-income housing tax credits in Texas, who testified,

 After the TDHCA has approved an application, the TDHCA sends the developer a "Housing Tax Credit